The idea of ‘101 Things I Wish I Knew When I Got Married’

 Each lesson is basically a simple one-line thought that is followed by a short explanation with real-life examples.

-Overall, this book shows how it is possible for couples to enrich their relationships by making their way through the challenges love and life throws at them.
+Overall, this book shows how it is possible for couples to enrich their relationships by making their way through the challenges that love and life throw at them.

 Should you get ‘101 Things I Wish I Knew When I Got Married

-With this book, couples can find practical ways of connecting as well as reconnecting with each other.
+With this book, a person can understand things and different perspectives before marriage while entering into the institution.
+Also, couples can find practical ways of connecting as well as reconnecting with each other.

 It includes the skills and support needed to step into the unknown parts of your relationship so that it can flourish further.
 If you are unsure and need the answer to the question, “Who will I marry?” or are want to start off the journey with full preparation, the book is right for you.